 La Veta and Cuchara are small towns with a variety of inns, lodges, RV parks, and bed-and-breakfasts (B&Bs).
 Camping is also available at nearby state parks and national forest campgrounds (see below for listings.)
-Spanish Peaks Cycling has also arranged for local hosts (guest room accommodations in local homes) and "camping" in the high school gymnasium.
+Two Fox Cabins is now providing a campground at no cost.
+Spanish Peaks Cycling has also arranged for local hosts (guest room accommodations in local homes) and “camping”.

-Our sponsors include Hardings Corner B and B, Warehouse Suite, and Circle the Wagons RV Park.
-Find traditional lodging possibilities through our La Veta - Cuchara Chamber of Commerce, 719-742-3676.
-Their website contains detailed descriptions of local lodging & accommodations, visit www.lavetacucharachamber.com(external link)
+Our sponsors include Harding’s Corner B and B, The Warehouse Suite, La Veta Pines RV Park, and Circle the Wagons RV Park (Now We RV Champions of La Veta).
+Find traditional lodging possibilities through the Spanish Peaks Chamber of Commerce, 719-742-3676.
+Their website contains detailed descriptions of local lodging & accommodations, visit www.spanishpeakschamber.com.

 You are invited to stay with local hosts on Friday night before the ride and/or on Saturday night after the ride.
 Most homes will have separate guest rooms with standard or queen beds, and you will have the opportunity to meet a few of the wonderful people of La Veta, Cuchara, and Huerfano County.
 Several cyclists who stayed with local hosts in past years are eager to stay with the same hosts this year!
 Some of the hosts provide breakfasts for their cyclists, but you should assume that your Local Host will provide only a clean bed, hot shower, and a friendly welcome.

 If you are interested in this lodging opportunity, please send an e-mail to firstname.lastname@example.org before July 6th.
-Include in your e-mail (1) your name, (2) number of cyclists/guests, (3) number of beds needed, (4) whether you'll be staying both Friday night and Saturday nights or just Friday, (5) contact information, including phone number and e-mail address.
+Include in your e-mail (1) your name, (2) number of cyclists/guests, (3) number of beds needed, (4) whether you’ll be staying both Friday night and Saturday nights or just Friday, (5) contact information, including phone number and e-mail address.
 You will be given the name, address, and phone number of a local host.
-We ask that you contact your host directly to obtain directions and let them know what time you will be arriving.
-In exchange for lodging, we request that you make a tax-deductible contribution of at least $20 to the La Veta Public Library Building Fund or to the Spanish Peaks Health Care Foundation.
-You may turn in your contribution when you pick up your registration packet, or mail it in using our standard donation form(external link).
+We ask that you contact your host directly to obtain directions and let them know when you will be arriving.
+In exchange for lodging, we request that you make a tax-deductible contribution of at least $20 to the La Veta Public Library.
+You may turn in your contribution when you pick up your registration packet.

-The school gymnasium in La Veta will be open for camping on Friday night and showers on Saturday.
-Cost is $10 to cover janitorial fees, and any excess monies will go to fund activities at the school.
-You do not need to make a reservation.
-The school will be open for check-in from 5:00 p.m. to 9:00 p.m. on Friday.
+The fire department in La Veta will be open for camping on Friday night and showers on Saturday.
+Cost is $10 to cover janitorial fees, and any excess monies will go to fund our volunteer fire department.
+While you do not need to make a reservation, we would appreciate knowing if you want to stay at here so they can expect you!
+Check-in is from 5:00 p.m. to 9:00 p.m. on Friday.
 Bring your own sleeping bag, towels, and toiletries.

 Lathrop State Park, located on Highway 160, 3 miles west of Walsenburg, 12 miles east of La Veta.
 719-738-2376 (phone) email@example.com (e-mail)